g0v-network/domains/README.md

 pipenv install

+# Validate your config locally
+pipenv run octodns-validate --config-file config.yaml

 # Copy and modify as needed with API token
 cp sample.env .env

-# Validate your config locally
-pipenv run octodns-validate --config-file config.yaml

-# Do a dry run (no changes will be made)
+# Do a dry run against Cloudflare (no changes will be made)
 pipenv run octodns-sync --config-file config.yaml

 # Do a REAL run (!!!)